 March in New Orleans is festival central.
-We’ve got literary fests, film fests, food fests, and even a beer fest.
+We’ve got literary fests, music fests, food fests, and St. Patrick’s Day parades.
+Even Mardi Gras Day falls on March 4 this year, with parades leading up to Fat Tuesday every night.
 Combine that with the mild, sunny spring weather and you couldn’t pick a better time to visit New Orleans.
 Check out our top picks for the month and book your visit today.

 Celebrate Women’s History Month

 March marks Women’s History Month, and there are plenty of ways to celebrate in New Orleans.
-The Jazz & Heritage Foundation presents Chanteuse: Celebrating New Orleans Women in Music concert series during February and March.
-The New Orleans Museum of Art presents the all-female band N.O.B.A.B.E. during NOMA at Night with a special Women's History Month performance from Mélange Dance Company on March 3.
+The Jazz & Heritage Foundation presents Chanteuse: Celebrating New Orleans Women in Music concert series each spring.
 Support a variety of woman-owned businesses, which range from bakeries and boutiques to tour companies and restaurants, this Women’s History Month in New Orleans.

 Read out loud at the New Orleans Book Festival

-Lovers of literature rejoice - the New Orleans Book Festival returns this March 9-11.
-Presented by Tulane University, Scholastic, and the City of New Orleans, the multi-day event will include readings, panel discussions, symposia, keynote speeches, and a family day with book readings and distributions.
-The lineup of over 100 authors includes Elliot Ackerman, Elizabeth Alexander, and Dean Baquet.
-Admission to the New Orleans Book Festival at Tulane University is free and open to the public.
+Lovers of literature rejoice - the New Orleans Book Festival returns this March 27-29.
+In partnership with New Orleans Entrepreneur Week, the multi-day event will include readings, panel discussions, symposia, keynote speeches, and a family day with book readings and distributions.
+Admission to New Orleans Book Festival at Tulane University is free and open to the public.

 Participate in New Orleans Entrepreneur Week

-New Orleans Entrepreneur Week (NOEW) returns this March 27 – April 1, 2023.
+New Orleans Entrepreneur Week (NOEW) returns this March 24-29 in coordination with New Orleans Book Festival.
 NOEW supports emerging entrepreneurs through discussions, debates, competition, and education.
-This year’s themes include Culture Tech, Climate Tech, Health Innovation, EATrepreneurs, and others.

 Enjoy an outing to the theater